 Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

-- Italy Programmatic In-Housing Report Overview – This report provides survey results on brands’ adoption rate of programmatic in-housing, in-housing drivers, type and depth of in-house buying functions, and GDPR impact focusing on Italy within the context of four other European markets: France, Germany, Spain, and the UK.
-It also includes insights into the drivers and challenges of in-housing, based on one-on-one interviews conducted among Italian and other European-based brand advertisers actively involved in programmatic buying.
+Spain Programmatic In-Housing Report Overview – This report provides survey results of brands’ adoption rate of programmatic in-housing, in-housing drivers, type and depth of in-house buying functions, and GDPR impact focusing on Spain within the context of four other European markets: France, Germany, Italy, and the UK.
+It includes insights into the drivers and challenges of in-housing based on one-on-one interviews conducted among UK and other European-based brand advertisers actively involved in programmatic buying.

-- Digital Ad Spending in Italy: The Upward Trend Continues – Digital ad spending in Italy continues its steady ascent reaching $1.95 billion for display ads by 2020 according to eMarketer.
+Digital Ad Spending in Spain: The Upward Trend Continues – Digital ad spending in Spain, including display, mobile, video, and search, continues its steady ascent, and is expected to climb to $2.57 billion by 2020, according to eMarketer.
 As digital marketing and advertising investments surpass other media forms, programmatic in-housing becomes attractive for brands that desire to more closely control their digital advertising strategy and outcomes.

 European Brand Discussion Insights

 These key directional drivers emerged during brand interviews:

 - Brand Destiny – Brands emphasized the merits of in-housing as a way to control their own strategic destinies that lead to growth acceleration

 - Globalization – Brands with worldwide footprints are beginning to coordinate in-house efforts across markets as part of multi-year plans

 - GDPR Impact – All brands have experienced nominal GDPR impact on their businesses; according to one brand, the regulations helped to improve its data quality